InformaticsMatters/squonk/openshift/ansible/README.md

 # Squonk Ansible OpenShift Deployment
-Run the playbook with the command: -
+If you provide the vault password in the file `vault-pass.txt` you can run the playbook from this directory with the command: -

     ansible-playbook -i localhost, \
         --vault-password-file vault-pass.txt \
+        site.yaml

+Alternatively, you can provide the vault password on the command-line like this...

+    ansible-playbook -i localhost, \
+        --ask-vault-pass \
         site.yaml

 ## Prerequisites